-The team at INCA has generated interest in American classical education utilizing a predominantly grassroots approach to marketing.
-We hosted nine public information sessions throughout our primary attendance zone over the past year.
-These have occurred in accessible locations such as community centers and event halls.
-To generate attendance at these sessions, we have paid for advertising space on Facebook to inform residents of the date, time, and location of events in their communities.
-However, our experience has been that web-based advertising is less effective in rural communities.
-With the goal of facilitating maximum engagement and reaching all prospective families in our primary attendance zone, we conducted a large-scale mailing campaign in Emmett, Horseshoe Bend, Sweet, and Montour.
-The initial wave of mailers reached approximately 3,500 households and emphasized five points: (a) our educational model, (b) school location, (c) no cost to attend the school, (d) bus transportation provided, and (e) school lunch program including free or reduced meals for those that qualify.
-We followed up with an additional mailer to around 1,000 households in Horseshoe Bend, Sweet, and Montour inviting them to attend an information session in their community.
-These efforts have paid dividends as awareness of our school and educational model have increased significantly throughout the fall of 2022.
+The team at NICA has generated interest in American classical education utilizing a predominantly grassroots approach to marketing.
+We hosted five public information sessions throughout our primary attendance zone over the past year and over 50 individual and group tours and discussion sessions.
+We have also presented to the local Rotary club and attended monthly community leader gatherings.
+To generate attendance at the information sessions and tours, we have paid for advertising space on Facebook to inform residents of the date, time, and location.
+We have also sent out a newsletter every six weeks.
+With the goal of facilitating maximum engagement and reaching all prospective families in our primary attendance zone, we have posted a billboard on State Highway 95, the main thoroughfare of Bonners Ferry.
+The school has been written about in local and state news outlets (e.g. The Bonners Ferry Herald, Idaho Ed News) and has been featured in the local Bonners Ferry Living Local magazine.
+Further, the school has been donated six months of free advertising in Bonners Ferry Living Local magazine that has a large audience.

+Our outreach campaigns and open houses have emphasized five points: (a) our educational model, (b) school location, (c) no cost to attend the school, (d) bus transportation provided, and (e) school lunch program including free or reduced meals for those that qualify.
+These efforts have paid dividends as awareness of our school and educational model have increased significantly.

-Another aspect of our grassroots approach to marketing has been participation in outdoor community festivals.
-INCA has had booths at three events so far and is working on an application for the Emmett Cherry Festival, which is a four-day extravaganza and the largest community event that occurs in rural Gem County, Idaho.
-Given the size and duration of that event, we expect to meet dozens of prospective families there.
+Another aspect of our grassroots approach to marketing has been participation in outdoor community activities.
+NICA has had booths at the county fair and the local farmers market and will be hosting booths at both again this summer.

 Moving forward, our approach to marketing will continue to focus on face-to-face efforts that enable us to share information about the school, answer questions, and build relationships with future members of our school community.
-Currently, we have five information sessions already scheduled across January, February, and March.
-Our goal is to host two per month until the lottery is drawn.
-As with our previous events, we will advertise using ad buys on Facebook and direct mail as necessary.
-Lastly, we are developing a canvassing campaign for densely populated neighborhoods in Eagle and Emmett to implement when summer weather arrives.
+Currently, we have open house information sessions already scheduled across May, June, and July.
+Our goal is to host one information session each month in addition to personal and small group tours of the school.
+As with our previous events, we will advertise using ads on Facebook, newsletters, and flyers.